wyvern8/akamai-nginx/README.md

 npm install -g cz-conventional-changelog echo '{ "path": "cz-conventional-changelog" }' > ~/.czrc
 ```
+or you can just use `npm run commit` which will use local commitizen install.

 Support for new criteria and behaviors is done by adding new ES6 class files in: